Microelectronic-Technologies/MeTIOTCommunication/docs/Protocol.md

 # TCP Communication Protocol Specifications

+> [!NOTE]
+> All information within this page is **NOT** required to be read or understood to use the library.
+If all you intend to do is use the python library please refer to [How To Use](HowToUse.md) documentation.

 ## Where is this protocol used?

 This protocol is used for all TCP communication between MeT IOT devices and external devices (standalone library, Home Assistant, etc.)